-TREATMENT: Initial treatment is conservative, with avoidance of lifting and straining or exposure to significant barometric pressure changes, especially ones that might require a Valsalva maneuver.
+TREATMENT: Initial treatment is conservative, with avoidance of lifting, straining or exposure to significant barometric pressure changes, especially ones that might require a Valsalva maneuver.
 If a medevac is necessary, it will be important to limit altitude changes.
 If hearing and vestibular symptoms don't improve, and certainly if they worsen, exploratory tympanotomy is indicated.
 If a fistula is present, it can be surgically sealed.

-DISCUSSION: While fistulae may occur spontaneously, most are associated with head injury or barotrauma, especially in the active duty population.
-Many patients with a "fresh" PLF from barotrauma will complain of vertigo coming in waves in a crescendo/decrescendo pattern accompanied by a progressive sensorineural hearing loss.
+DISCUSSION: While fistulae may occur spontaneously, most are associated with head injury or barotrauma, especially in the active-duty population.
+Many patients with a "fresh" PLF from barotrauma will complain of vertigo coming in waves in a crescendo/decrescendo pattern accompanied by a progressive or fluctuating sensorineural hearing loss.
 This pattern of symptoms/findings occurs as perilymphatic fluid is forced through a tear in the round window (RW) membrane or through the annular ligament of the stapes in the oval window (OW).
-The tear in either the RW or the OW allows some perilymphatic fluid to escape and then may partially seal itself until more perilymphatic fluid is produced and forces its way through the defect.
+The tear may partially seal itself until more perilymphatic fluid is produced and forces its way through the defect.
 Perilymphatic fluid is thought to be produced as a filtration product of cerebrospinal fluid, so there is a bit of a pressure head that tends to force more fluid out through the defect in either the RW or OW.